 Jamaicans are strong and determined people, if they are ambitious and get a break, they will not waste it.
 They will reach for the stars and touch them.

 Jamaicans are very family orientated and this strongly includes the extended family members.
 Most Kingstonians originate from a parish outside Kingston - loosely referred to as “country”

-In Kingston it’s not “which parish are you from” it’s “which country” - as anywhere outside Kingston is considered “a country”.
+In Kingston it’s not “which parish are you from” it’s “which country” - as anywhere outside Kingston is considered “country”.
 It took me a while to get used to this when I first came back to Jamaica.

 Jamaica culture-2: Although living in Kingston, Jamaicans often have family members in other parishes.
 As a child in Kingston, it is great fun on school holidays to go and stay with your aunt or grandparents in the country.

-Often the relatives in the country raises the child while parents are working elsewhere.
+Often the relatives in the country raise the child while parent/s are working elsewhere.
 Extended families are very much involved with the immediate families in Jamaica and an important part of Jamaican culture...
 I know…I was raised by my grandparents in the country during my formative years – the best years of my childhood!

 Jamaicans are avid travellers, while the population of Jamaica is 2.8 million today; there are millions of Jamaicans worldwide.
 Jamaicans travel abroad to study/complete their tertiary education or to work for an improved lifestyle, with the aim to work abroad for a short while before returning home.

 Jamaica culture-2: The majority stay longer than planned as they find themselves establishing new lifestyles, creating own families and a change of plans with new families to support and raise.

 Having gone the course raised their families in their adopted countries, at retirement many return home to Jamaica to their island in the sun.